 Initial Bonus: Capital One SavorOne offers $200 for spending $500 in the first 3 months.
 Capital One Quicksilver offers $200 for spending $500 in the first 3 months.

-Ongoing rewards: Capital One SavorOne earns 3% cash back on dining, entertainment, popular streaming services and grocery store purchases, 1% back on all other purchases, as well as 8% back on tickets at Vivid Seats through January 2023.
+Ongoing rewards: Capital One SavorOne earns 3% cash back on dining, entertainment, popular streaming services and grocery store purchases, along with 1% back on all other purchases (except for 8% back on tickets from Vivid Seats through January 2023).
 Capital One Quicksilver earns 1.5% cash back on all purchases.